DJProduction/Restaurant-Reviews/README.md

 ```

 ### LeafMap Accessibility
 Users of screen readers should still be able to use the map if they want to learn about different restaurants.
-The screen reader should still be able to tell the user which restuarant is markered on the map depending on their filter options.
+The screen reader should still be able to tell the user which restaurant is marked on the map depending on their filter options.
 Once the desired restaurant is selected, the user should be able to navigate straight to the restaurant details page for that restaurant.
 In order to accomplish these things an `alt` and `keyboard` properties were found in the LeafMap documentation and added to the [dbhelper.js](https://github.com/DJProduction/Restaurant-Reviews/blob/master/js/dbhelper.js).
 ```
   static mapMarkerForRestaurant(restaurant, map) {